OSRHE Program Code: 130

 Major Code: 1300

-- The purpose of the MAFA Program is to educate and train accounting and finance professionals who:
+The purpose of the program is to education and train accounting and finance professionals who

 - Use an analytical approach in problem solving and decision making.